felicanx/favicon-hash-generator/README.md

 ## WHAT TO DO AFTER GETTING HASH
 you can search that hash like this  [http.favicon.hash:"hash-value"] in shodan to get IP addresses

+# INCASE OF ANY ERROR TRY UPDATING PYTHON AND PIP TO LATEST VERSION